-EDP manages the risk mainly through a diversified generation portfolio in terms of technologies and geographies.
-EDP's Business Plan 2019-2022 investments in new generation capacity are also diversified: addition of 7.2GW (25% solar, 73% wind on-shore and off-shore, and 2% hydro), 60% of which in North America, 25% in EU and 15% in Latin America.
+EDP manages this risk through a diversified generation portfolio in terms of technologies and geographies.
+EDP accumulated net expansion investment for the period of 2021-2025 in renewables is ~ EUR 19 bn, i.e. ~EUR 3.8 bn per year, distributed across diversified markets and technologies.
+EDP's Strategic Update 2021-2015 investments in new generation capacity are also diversified: addition of 20 GW (40% solar, 51% wind on-shore and offshore, 7% solar DG and 2% storage) 45% of which in North America, 35% in EU,15% in Latin America and 5% in rest of world.
 Geographic diversification significantly reduces the risk, as structural reduction in precipitation is not likely to occur in all geographies and with same magnitude.

 EDP developed a specific Water Risk Map and conducts a periodic assessment of generation assets exposure to water stress areas, using a high level mapping tool (WRI Aqueduct) and local level analysis (site specific data from local authorities and information on assets specific operating conditions from local company staff).
 All new power plant project valuation considers sensitivities to lower inflows scenarios, thus enabling informed decision making.